PREVAC/www.coronavirus-toolkit.com/docs/tools/t6_household_quarantine_area.md

 ### Disinfect

-Disinfect a space every time the infected individual uses it.
+Disinfect any space every time the infected individual uses it.
 This is especially important if the space is in a shared area.
 Use a CDC recommended disinfectant, or whatever your government recommends:

 * **Bleach solution:** 5 tablespoons (approximately 100 ml, 1/3 cup) of bleach per gallon (approximately 4.5 liters) of water, or 4 teaspoons bleach per quart of water. **Never mix with ammonia or any other cleanser and provide proper ventilation.
-Do not use past expiration date.**
+Do not use anything past its expiration date.**
-* **Alcohol solution:** must be 70%.
+* **Alcohol solution:** must be at least 70%.
 * Use the disinfectant to clean all high-touch surfaces in the shared area: counters, door handles/knobs, switches, toilet flush handle, toilet lid, shower/bathtub handles, shower curtain, towel rack, medicine cabinet, sinks and faucets/taps, appliances, remote controls, electronic devices, etc..
 * Apply the disinfectant and allow it to air dry.
 * **Do not share towels or wipes used for disinfecting patient areas with other areas of the house.
 This may spread contamination.**